 6-8 minute read

 Travelling comes with the “surfing package.”
 You will hardly ever meet a surfer, who is happy to stay put and surf the same waves day-in-day-out.
-Infact, almost all surfers I’ve met actually get into surfing because, knowingly or unknowingly, it gives them an excuse to explore the globe – and that’s a pretty darn good excuse!
+Infact, almost all surfers I’ve met actually get into surfing because, it gives them an excuse to explore the globe – and that’s a pretty darn good excuse!

-But what happens when your better half isn’t as excited as you about getting three planes and five boats and camping at a secluded spot for a week with no electricity and living off canned tuna all for the sake of some perfect barrels?
-Or what if what was once a simple give and take between two people has now become a triad that involves packing a stroller and diapers, too?
+But what happens when your better half isn’t as excited as you about surf vacations?
+And by that I mean getting three planes, five boats and camping at a secluded spot for a week with no electricity and living off canned tuna all for the sake of some perfect barrels.
+Or, what if what was once a simple give and take between two people has now become a triad that involves packing a stroller and diapers, too?

 Well, love will tell you you need to compromise.
 But this doesn’t change the fact that partners of surfers can sometimes feel cheated by waves, and whilst some may voice their disapproval and jealousy, stomp their feet and say enough is enough, others prefer to not make a fuss and bottle up – which, as many of us may know, is not the healthiest approach in the long run.